 If you’ve tried to log into your account two times and the password still isn’t working, hit “Forgot Password” and follow the instructions.
 MDOL currently has eight staff members dedicated solely to password resets.

 Why must I register with the Maine JobLink when I apply for unemployment?

-Registering on the Maine JobLink—a public job database which gives job seekers access to thousands of jobs at any time—is normally required for those receiving unemployment benefits as part of work search.
-However, work search has been waived at least until mid-May due to the COVID-19 public health emergency.
-Registering is still highly recommended since when the work search is reinstated, anyone still receiving UI benefits will need a JobLink account.
+Registering on the Maine JobLink—a public job database which gives job seekers access to thousands of jobs at any time—and is required for those receiving unemployment benefits as part of work search.
 When individuals register and submit a new unemployment claim, the UI system creates a partial Maine JobLink account for them, assigning a generic username and a temporary password with a social security number.
 Once they log into Maine JobLink with the login information provided, Maine JobLink will respond that the assigned password has expired and require they create a new password.

 Why does MDOL contact my employer when I apply for unemployment?

-The process of determining a person’s unemployment eligibility is a two-part process.
+Determining a person’s unemployment eligibility is a two-part process.
 Maine DOL’s Bureau of Unemployment Compensation (BUC) receives an individual’s initial unemployment claim with the information required on the application.
-BUC Claims Representatives also gather information from the employer, analyze all the available wage and separation information and then make a determination which is communicated to the individual who has applied through their ReEmployME account.
+BUC Claims Representatives also gather information from the employer, analyze all the available wage and separation information and then make a determination, which is communicated to the individual who has applied through their ReEmployME account.

 What does “able and available” mean?